National High School Game Academy

 Do I have to attend the entire six weeks of classes?

 Yes.
 Students will be working with a team in NHSGA, with each team member having a defined team role.
 It is critical that all team members remain engaged until the end of the six weeks.
 Each teams’ efforts will culminate with a final presentation on the last day of the program.
+In-person, on-time attendance every day is a requirement.
+The failure to fulfill this requirement can result in removal from the program without a refund.

 Should I bring my own computer?